SatoryKono/Chembl_targets/README.md

 Short indices enclosed in brackets such as `h3`, `p2x7`, or `5-ht1a` are kept; the bracketed content is stored under `hints.parenthetical`.

-Mutation-like substrings (`V600E`, `p.Gly12Asp`, `ΔF508`, etc.) are detected
+Mutation-like substrings (`V600E`, `p.Gly12Asp`, `ΔF508`, `F508del`, etc.) are
-via regex rules, removed from the normalized tokens, and recorded under `hints.mutations`.
+detected via regex rules, with optional assistance from the `hgvs` parser when installed.
+By default these tokens are removed from the normalized output and recorded under `hints.mutations`.
+Use `--keep-mutations` to retain them.
+Tokens that resemble mutations but are valid receptor names are preserved through `MUTATION_WHITELIST`; additional tokens can be supplied with `--mutation-whitelist` (a text file with one token per line).
 If removing mutations leaves no core tokens, the original tokens are restored and `hints.mutations_only` is set to `true`.

 Gene-like candidates are inferred via regex rules: